 I studied elementary and special education after dabbling in public relations for a little while.
 I am passionate about people and living life in community.
 I met my best friend, Maci, in kindergarten, and we have been friends ever since.

 I also enjoy photography, reading, and drinking coffee.
-I usually drink two cups of coffee a day, and I take it with milk and sugar (the real stuff, no creamer or fake sugar for me).
 My love languages are quality time and physical touch.
 I’m seeking to live an intentional life where I spend my time well.

 What does Open Hands, Open Home mean?

 The name Open Hands, Open Home came from two of the things that my husband and I are very passionate about.

 The first is something that we really focused on during our engagement season, and that is living life in a posture of having open hands to our Heavenly Father.
 Open hands allows you to do two things, offer up the things that you think you control or possess to Him who is able to do so much more with what we have than we ever thought possible.
 It is living life in a posture of surrender to Him because we believe that He only takes things away when He wants to replace them with something exponentially better.
 The other thing about having open hands is that they are ready to receive whatever it is that He has for you in the season you may be in.
 We believe that the Father withholds no good thing from His children.

 The second part of the name of this blog is open home, and that comes from the idea that life is best lived in community.
 That is how we were created.
 We were never meant to live in isolation.
 Open home means that our home, physically and metaphorically, is open.
 We want it to be a place where we can invite people in, welcome them when they come, and help them feel comfortable while they are present.